MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-cpp-2017.md

 ### Open-source library support

 **Vcpkg** is an open-source command-line tool that greatly simplifies the process of acquiring and building open-source C++ static libs and DLLS in Visual Studio.
-For more information, see [vcpkg: A package manager for C++](../build/vcpkg.md).
+For more information, see [vcpkg](https://vcpkg.io/).

 ### CPPRest SDK 2.9.0